gevhaz/hugo-theme-notrack/README.md

 # How to set a footer

-If you want to add a footer to your webpage, you can use the `footer` key in your configuration, e.g:
+If you want to add a footer to your web page, you can use the `footer` key in your configuration, e.g:

 ```yaml